Food bank worker giving away food.

-Food Bank
+Connected Living Food Bank

-The Food Bank facility was expanded by 4,000 square feet, including a walk-up counter and space for an in-house walk-in freezer.
-As Shasta County’s designated Food Bank, it serves 4,000-5,000 people monthly and distributes over 4 million pounds of food annually.
-In collaboration with 13 non-profit agencies, the Food Bank provides food to low-income families, seniors, and those with emergency food needs.
+The Dignity Health Connected Living Food Bank, Shasta County's designated food bank, recently expanded its facility by 4,000 square feet, adding a walk-up counter and in-house walk-in freezer.
+This expansion was crucial because the Food Bank serves 4,000-5,000 people monthly and distributes over 4 million pounds of food annually, in collaboration with 13 non-profit agencies, assisting low-income families, seniors, and those with emergency food needs.

 William, a father